Testing for differential abundance in compositional counts data, with application to microbiome studies: Introduction

-Several challenges are encountered when trying to identify which taxa are associated with a condition of interest based on the OTU counts.
-The first challenge is that the number of sequenced reads varies from sample to sample, and is mostly an artifact of the sequencing procedure rather than a proxy to the sample's original abundance of bacteria.
-Therefore, comparison of relative frequencies in-sample is informative while comparison of actual counts between samples is not.
-This effect in data is referred to as compositionality \citep{gloor2017microbiome,mandal2015analysis,kumar2018analysis}.
+Several challenges are encountered when trying to identify which taxa are associated with a trait based on the observed counts per taxon.
+The first challenge is that the number of sequenced reads, or \textit{sequencing depth}, varies from sample to sample, and is mostly an artifact of the sequencing procedure rather than a proxy to the sample's original abundance of bacteria, also known as the sample's \textit{microbial load}.
+Therefore, only the relative frequencies are informative, i.e., the count data is compositional \citep{gloor2017microbiome,mandal2015analysis,kumar2018analysis}.

-The second challenge is that the the vector of OTU counts is sparse by nature, as not all OTUs are measured in all samples.
+The second challenge is that the vector of taxa counts is sparse by nature, as not all taxa are measured in all samples.
 The percentage of zeros in the data ranges between 50\% and 90\% for many types of samples \citep{xu2015assessment}.
-Zero counts of an OTU occur for two reasons: (1) low frequency in the sampled units, so the sample does not capture the very rare OTUs, henceforth referred to as technical zeros; (2) OTUs not shared by the entire population, henceforth referred to as structural zeros.
+A taxon with zero counts can occur for two reasons: (1) low frequency in the sampled units, so the sample does not capture the very rare taxa, henceforth referred to as technical zeros; (2) taxa not shared by the entire population, henceforth referred to as structural zeros.

-The third challenge is the strong dependence between OTU counts.
-Intuitively, compositionality implies negative correlations ,"more of one OTU, less of the other".
-However, strong positive correlations between OTUs across subjects are also observed \citep{hawinkel2017broken}.
+Additional challenges are the study size (the number of samples can be much smaller than the number of taxa, \citealt{nelson2014analysis}), and the strong (yet unknown) dependence between taxa counts.
+Intuitively, compositionality implies negative correlations.
+However, strong positive correlations between taxa across subjects are also observed \citep{hawinkel2017broken}.

-The fourth challenge is that microbiome data usually features more OTUs than samples by orders of magnitude.
-For most studies, several dozens to a few hundred samples are measured.
-The number of OTUs, on the other hand, ranges between a few hundreds to several thousands \citep{nelson2014analysis}.
-Due to dimensionality limitations, the high percentage of zero counts, along with the complex correlation structure and varying community membership, one cannot fully model the counts data.

-Statistical tests ignoring compositionality can lead to false positive findings when attempting to detect which taxa have changed their differential abundance between groups, as demonstrated by the following example.
+Due to the above challenges, it is difficult to design a valid inferential method for identifying the taxa that are associated with the trait.
+Statistical tests that ignore compositionality can lead to false positive findings , as demonstrated by the following example.

-\emph{Example 1: a toy example demonstrating the danger of ignoring compositionality.} Suppose we have two groups of samples from two different microbiome ecosystems, $X$ and $Y$.
-A total of $m$ taxa are observed across samples.
-Suppose a single taxon has an increased absolute abundance in group Y compared to group X. The absolute abundance of the remaining taxa is identical across groups.
-For simplicity, we shall assume that the samples come from multinomial distributions with the same number of total counts $N$, but the probability for counts are $\vec{P}$ for samples from $X$ and $\vec{Q}$ for samples from $Y$, with $\vec{P}$ and $\vec{Q}$ $m$-dimensional vectors related by